AlLisonyy/lab02/lab-02.md

 value.
 Although the relationship does not look like a linear relationship, it could be considered as a slightly positive linear relationship.
-This suggested that as the amount of mismanaged plastic waste per capital increases, the plastic waste per capital also increases.
+This suggested that as the amount of mismanaged plastic waste per capita increases, the plastic waste per capita also increases.

 ### Exercise 4.2